 The potential ecological and genetic risks posed by hatchery salmon to wild populations is the subject of several ongoing research projects that are evaluating the stray and genetic introgression rates of hatchery pink and chum salmon, as described in Supporting Clauses 12.3 and 13.1.
-Potential impacts from hatchery programs and harvest on wild salmon abundance is routinely monitored through harvest reporting and state mandated spawner escapement surveys (see references in Supporting Clause 12.3).
+Potential impacts from hatchery programs and harvest on wild salmon abundance is routinely monitored through harvest reporting and state mandated spawner escapement surveys.